 Michel Lambert, drums; Caroline Kraabel, saxophone; Adrian Northover, saxophone; Susanna Ferrar, violin; Hyelim Kim, taegum; Jeannette Lambert, voice; Phil Minton, voice and trumpet; Trevor Taylor, vibes; Steve Beresford, piano; Veryan Weston, organ; Steve Noble, drums; John Edwards, acoustic bass.
 Recorded by Ali Ward.
 Recorded at the Old Church in Stoke Newington, London England on December 12 2019.
 Mix, master and film by myself.

-Below are a few videos of other recording sessions from the last year and these are also in production and created around the evocative scores.
+Below are a few videos of other recording sessions from recent years and these are also in production and created around the evocative scores.
 To be continued!